 Being timely doesn’t mean being pushy.
 Buyers don’t like pushy salespeople that bother them during their busy day.
 Luckily, today there are advanced tools that can track customer activity, monitor the level of engagement specifically for the content sent, and inform the sales rep when it’s the right moment to engage.

-When your customer engages with your content, it’s a great sign that your customer is moving through the stages of considering the solution and can be a good opportunity to contact them with additional helpful content or information.
+When your customer engages with your content, it’s a great sign that your customer is moving through the stages of considering the solution and it can be a good opportunity to contact them with additional helpful content or information.

 Upon understanding what the buyer knows and read, you can elaborate on your product and share personalized content perfectly suited for them.
 This content should be new to the buyer and educate them further on the product or service.